mdziedzic/build-boilerplate-static-es6-sass/README.md

 ## Development

 Sample files are included in `source`.
-These files are meant to be replaced by your files.
+These files are meant to be replaced.
 The only constraint is that there must be a `source/index.js` and `source/index.html` file.
-The rest of your files can be arranged in a directory structure within `source` to your liking.
+All other files only need be inside `source` (nested sub-directories allowed).

 `npm run start` to start up the dev-server.
-View your site as you develop in a browser at: `http://localhost:8080`.
-As you edit the files in `source` your browser will be updated.
+View site under development at: `http://localhost:8080`.
+As files are edited in `source` the browser will be updated.

 ## Build

-`npm run build` to create a production build of your site in a `build` directory.
-This is a static build so it can be opened directly in your browser.
+`npm run build` to create a production build of the site in a `build` directory.
+This is a static build so it can be opened directly in a browser.

 # Notes

 ## JavaScript, SASS, CSS files

 This project uses Webpack which relies on a dependency graph.
 What this means as far as this project is concerned is that all JavaScript, SASS, and CSS files must be imported in `index.js` (or in files that can be accessed via `index.js`).
-Take a look at the sample included with the project at `source/index.js` for an example of how to do this.
+See the sample included with the project at `source/index.js` for an example of how to do this.

 ## HTML and images

-You don't need to do anything to your HTML and image files apart from placing them somewhere in `source`.
+Nothing special needs to be don to HTML and image files apart from placing them somewhere in `source`.
 (Obviously images must be referenced by the HTML files and all HTML files must be accessible via `index.html`).

 ## Image Compression

 The build script compresses the images.
-If you do not want the images to be compressed when using `npm run build`, simply remove the `--compress` flag in the `postbuild` script in `package.json`.
+To disable image compression when running `npm run build`, simply remove the `--compress` flag in the `postbuild` script in `package.json`.

 ## Supported Browsers

-Use the `browserslist` file to list what browsers your site supports.
-This affects what vendor prefixes get applied to your CSS, among other things.
+Use the `browserslist` file to list what browsers the site supports.
+This affects what vendor prefixes get applied to the CSS, among other things.
 (See [https://github.com/ai/browserslist](https://github.com/ai/browserslist) for more information on how to use this file).

 # Contributing